 b.
-Review of the IGA, proposal of TOR for environmental and social management plan, studies, and surveys to be executed on site.
+Review of the information, proposal of TOR for environmental and social management plan, studies, implementation plan and surveys to be executed on site.

 The Contractor must visit all the sites and propose all the additional studies and analysis that consider necessary to carry out the project.
-All specifications of the studies proposed by the Contactor should be checked against Jamaica regulatory requirements, that must be informed in the Review Report of IGA of the six hospitals.
+All specifications of the studies proposed by the Contactor should be checked against Jamaica regulatory requirements, that must be informed in the Review Report of information of the sixteen facilities.